sighupio/fury-kubernetes-on-premises/examples/playbooks/README.md

 - docker
 - containerd

-We recommend containerd as docker is deprecated and will be removed starting from Kubernetes version 1.24.
+We strongly recommend `containerd` as docker is deprecated and will be removed starting from Kubernetes version 1.24.

 ### Docker